Crete tourist injured – authority issues warning

 Earthquake shakes Crete: The Greek island shook on Sunday morning, aftershocks are possible.
 A hiker was injured.

-Palaióchora – The Greek civil defense calls on all people on Crete to leave the gorges in the south of the Mediterranean island.
-It was hit by two earthquakes on Sunday morning.
+Palaióchora – The Greek civil defense calls on all people on Crete to leave the gorges in the south of the Greek island, the authorities warn of rockfalls.
+Crete was hit by two earthquakes on Sunday morning.
 A hiker was injured in a rock fall in a gorge near Samaria.

-The United States Geological Survey (USGS) reported that the first tremor struck at 7:49 a.m. at a depth of 10 kilometers.
+The United States Geological Survey (USGS) reported that the first tremor struck at 8:49 a.m.
+(Central European Time) at a depth of 10 kilometers.
 The epicenter was 17 kilometers northeast of the city of Palaióchora.
 The measured strength: 5.1.

+However, strength information varies.
+The Euro-Mediterranean Seismological Center reported 5.0, the Geoforschungszentrum of the Helmholtz Institute in Potsdam gave a magnitude of 4.6.
+The values are often corrected afterwards.
+Just like after the Adriatic earthquake a few days ago.

 #Crete #tourist #injured #authority #issues #warning